- 2021 Poetry Blast!

 - Humanities Without Walls

 A series that brings humanities perspectives to bear on current debates, presented by the U-M Institute for the Humanities and the U-M Humanities Collaboratory.

-In the last few months a series of “culture wars” have been ignited across the country.
+High Stakes Culture explores the “culture wars” that have recently been ignited across the country.
 Activists from all points of the political spectrum, even the President of the United States himself, are turning to beloved cultural objects to stake a claim for their differing beliefs in a politically fraught moment.
 Black athletes are taking a knee.
 Anti-immigration voters are rallying for a wall.
 Long-standing Confederate monuments are coming down.